🇩🇪

 1. Detailed planning and analysis

 The foundation for successful migration is already laid in the planning phase.
-A comprehensive analysis of your existing IT infrastructure is essential to identify all dependencies between applications, databases and system components.
+A complete analysis of your existing IT infrastructure is essential to identify all dependencies between applications, databases and system components.

 Create a detailed roadmap that maps the entire migration process, including schedule, responsibilities and milestones.